Saving $100,000 by 30 years old is a common goal for many Singaporean Millennials.

 Here are some lifestyle habits which have kept my cost of living low.
 I know that these habits may not be for everyone but I hope that they can give you ideas on some practical steps you can take.

-– My utilities bill (electricity, water & rubbish collection) is consistently less than $50 a month compared to Singapore average of $130 per month for a 4 room flat.
-This has been the case for the past few months since I moved in.
-So far, I don’t even have to pay for my bills because the quarterly U-Save GST voucher has been helping me to offset my bill every month.
+– My utilities bill (electricity, water & rubbish collection) is consistently less than $50 a month.
 I have no television set and only on my aircon once every few months.
 I hope that even with the 6.9% increase in electricity tariffs, we can keep our bills low.

 – I don’t really buy accessories, new clothes or any branded goods.
 Yes, even on Chinese New Year, I’ve stopped buying new clothes.
 To prevent myself from wanting other material things, I install ad blockers.
 I also unfollowed friends/social media influencers whose lifestyle involves eating at cafes/restaurants often and always posting about their new clothes.
 The same goes for e-commerce mailing lists.
 The less exposure I have to advertisements and peer pressure, the less I feel tempted to spend.

 – I eat at home most of the time and mostly cook vegetarian meals as I am actively reducing my meat intake for environmental reasons.
 Not eating at nice restaurants for lunch is quite challenging for me as I work at Tanjong Pagar and there is so much good food around.

-To me, keeping one’s expenses low is really one of the most important in ensuring one can save $100,000 after working for three years.
+To me, keeping one’s expenses low is really one of the most important factors

 An older colleague at work once shared with me that it was not wise for the average person to spend money by spending on flashy cars, branded goods, and expensive properties.
 If one incurred such a debt, they may find it hard to keep up if they were to lose their job one day.